Deepak699/csvAPI/README.md

 "npm install"

 Usage:
-After Installing all modules just use "npm run dev" to start server using nodemon
+After Installing all modules just use "npm run dev" to start server and ctrl+c to stop server